Jatin-Mehra119/Email-Service/readme.md

 2. Create a new API key for Gemini
 3. Add the API key to your `.env` file as `GOOGLE_API_KEY`

+## Security

+The API now includes mandatory API key authentication to ensure secure access to email endpoints.
+This prevents unauthorized usage and protects your email service from abuse.

+**Authentication Method**:
+- All email sending endpoints require a valid API key
+- API key must be provided in the `X-API-Key` header
+- Invalid or missing API keys return a 403 Forbidden error

+**Setting up API Key**:
+1. Generate a secure API key (recommended: use a UUID or cryptographically secure random string)
+2. Add it to your `.env` file as `API_KEY=your-secure-api-key`
+3. Include the API key in all requests to protected endpoints

 ## Requirements

 - Python 3.7+
 - Gmail account with 2FA enabled
 - App-specific password for Gmail
 - Google API key for AI features
+- Secure API key for authentication (required)